 It’s certainly more important to get the big things right in the wealth building process.
 We get rid of our high interest debt, we get our spending under control so that we can save and invest in a low-fee manner.
-And we should take all ‘free’ monies as we do with our Tangerine Cash Back Credit Card.
+And we should take all ‘free’ monies as we do with our no-fee Tangerine Cash Back Credit Card.

 You might have a read of my personal finance book that is instead, an 1,100 word post.
 Here’s Oh Look, I Just Found $888,000 in Your Coffee.
 In that post you’ll find a combination of bigger picture personal finance essentials and some more of the smaller bits and pieces such as controlling your spending on some discretionary items such as those $4 lattes at Starbucks.

-But spend we will and spend we must so why not make some money off of your spending.
+But spend we will and spend we must so why not make some money off of your everyday spending.
 As you may know I was an investment advisor and trainer at Tangerine on the index-based Tangerine Portfolios.
 For more on their simple and wonderful investment portfolios please have a read of The Canadian Robo Advisors – Tangerine Investments.

 - Take all free monies.

 When I had suggested this to Preet Banerjee on Twitter he responded that is was more important to “Choose the right parents”.
-Touche Preet.
+Touché Preet.